 I’d chosen the trip to Baker Lake because it was rated as easy.
 But frankly anytime you’re carrying a heavy backpack up into the mountains for four plus hours it’s not easy.
 But it is definitely worthwhile!

-Our plan was to backpack 13.2 kilometers to the Baker Lake Campground on the first day; on day two we’d do a loop hike of about 15 kilometers to include the trail to Red Deer Lakes, Skoki Lodge, perhaps Merlin Lake and then return to the campground by crossing Deception Pass.
+Our plan was to backpack 13.2 kilometres to the Baker Lake Campground on the first day; on day two we’d do a loop hike of about 15 kilometres to include the trail to Red Deer Lakes, Skoki Lodge, perhaps Merlin Lake and then return to the campground by crossing Deception Pass.
 On the third day we’d just hike out.

 Our hike on the second day will be the subject of another blog.

-The trailhead to Baker Lake in the Skoki area is very conveniently located off the Fish Creek Road, just two kilometers up from the Trans-Canada Highway on the way to the Lake Louise ski area.
+The trailhead to Baker Lake in the Skoki area is very conveniently located off Whitehorn Road at the Fish Creek Parking Area, just two kilometres up from the Trans-Canada Highway on the way to the Lake Louise ski area.
 There’s lots of free parking.
 Lake Louise Village is just a few minutes away too – which was a good thing as we’d forgotten to stash a bottle of wine in our packs and so were able to pick one up – at inflated prices mind you.

 Next up is the aptly name Boulder Pass.
 Fortunately it can be dispatched with quickly.

 Beautiful Ptarmigan Lake greets you at the top of the pass.
-The hiking for the next 4.5 kilometers – all the way to the Baker Lake Campground is sublime.
+The hiking for the next 4.5 kilometres – all the way to the Baker Lake Campground is sublime.